HUNGERBALL players are their own team being goalie, defender, midfielder and striker at once!

 - Own goal counts as goal conceded (only).

-- Player who concedes a goal resumes play from the centre.
+- Player who concedes a goal resumes play

 - Handball sanctioned with penalty shot to empty goal of guilty player from goal of player who last touched ball prior to hand ball.

 - Similarly, fault sanctioned with penalty shot into empty goal of guilty player.

 - Body checking and slide tackles are faults